Ryōichi Sasakawa

-Ryōichi Sasakawa (笹川 良一, Sasakawa Ryōichi) was a Japanese businessman, far-right politician, class A war criminal, and philanthropist.
+Ryōichi Sasakawa (笹川 良一, Sasakawa Ryōichi) was a Japanese businessman, far-right politician, suspected class A war criminal, and philanthropist.

-In the 1930s and during the Second World War, he was active both in finance and in politics, actively supporting the Japanese war effort including raising his own paramilitary units.
+In the 1930s and during the Second World War, he was active both in finance and in politics, actively supporting the Japanese war effort.
+He served in the House of Representatives from 1942 to 1945.
 After Japan's defeat he was accused of war crimes and imprisoned for a time.
 After his release, he found financial success in various business ventures, including motorboat-racing gambling events (Kyōtei) and ship building.
 He supported anti-communist activities, including the World Anti-Communist League.
-In 1951 he founded the Nippon Foundation and became its first president.
+In 1962 he founded the Nippon Foundation and became its first chairman.
 The foundation has done charitable work around the world, for which it and Sasakawa have received many official honors.

-Prewar activity
+Pre-war political activity

 In the 1930s, during the Sino-Japanese War, Sasakawa rose to prominence by using wealth gained in rice speculation to build a voluntary flying squad within Japan for the purpose of providing trained pilots in case of a national emergency.
-In 1939, Sasakawa flew his air squadron to Rome to meet his personal hero Benito Mussolini, whom he admired as "the perfect fascist and dictator".
 He also built an air defense field, donating it to the army.
 Once Japan began to coordinate its air power in 1941, Sasakawa dissolved his voluntary flying group and gave all of its facilities and aircraft to the nation.
 In addition, he used the various mining interests that he had accumulated to support the army in a more concrete fashion.
-Sasaka was more interested in supporting the war effort than making a profit, with one biographer noting that "his family records show ... that his mining ventures were not as profitable in wartime as they could have been".
+Sasakawa was more interested in supporting the war effort than making a profit, with one biographer noting that "his family records show ... that his mining ventures were not as profitable in wartime as they could have been".